 Network Lead and website author/designer

-Kelly is a retained GP in Harrogate, Yorkshire.
-Prior to this she worked as a locum GP in the same region.
+Kelly is a GP who currently works as a Clinician for the Practitioner Health Programme from Leeds.
+Prior to this she has worked as a locum GP and a retained GP in Harrogate and even worked for Babylon for a short time.
 She lives in Yorkshire with her husband and their young daughter.
 Kelly has Hypermobile Ehlers Danlos Syndrome and is a full-time wheelchair user.
 She became symptomatic during medical school and her mobility started to be significantly affected during her FY1 year.
 Kelly has always been passionate about improving support for disabled doctors in the UK in order to avoid colleagues experiencing the same problems that she did during her training.
 She has been involved with the GMC work since contacting them and helped to inform the review of guidance and development of ‘Welcomed and Valued’.
 She has also helped in the development of a number of other GMC resources on their website and featured in the BBC News feature to publicise the new GMC guidance in July 2018

 Astrid came to the UK in 2015 and graduated as a doctor from the University of Groningen in 2010.
 She used to be a Registrar in Elderly Care in the Netherlands, but followed her husband, who is a Consultant Radiologist, to the UK.
 Astrid planned to apply for Histopathology training but unfortunately, due to her hearing impairment, she met many challenges in the UK and had to work as a locum agency doctor in several departments and her training application also encountered many problems.